-The SAFMC encourages the funding of scientific research on the following topics: Biological
+The SAFMC encourages the funding of scientific research on the following topics:

+Biological

+1. Long-term 'no take' experiments on artificial reefs to statistically demonstrate any potential production of snapper and grouper through strict protection of spawning and juvenile growth.

-- 1. Site selection and spatial habitat utilization by life stages and species life histories (e.g., nursery, spawning, etc.). - 2.
-Community dynamics on artificial reefs and how they interact with communities on adjacent habitats. - 3.
-Understanding the application of small scale scientific results to large scale regional fisheries management.
-E.g., how to apply results from local or specific individual artificial reef sites to a state or regional basis. - 4.
-The feasibility of incorporating artificial reef habitat into ecosystem management and understanding the potential role of artificial reefs in fisheries management. - 5.
-The role of artificial reefs in the recruitment and expansion of invasive species. - 6.
-Explore the connectivity of the designated reef areas regionally, relative to migration between and residence time on, specific sites (e.g., acoustic tagging studies.
+2. Site selection and spatial habitat utilization by life stages and species life histories (e.g., nursery, spawning, etc.).

+3. Community dynamics on artificial reefs and how they interact with communities on adjacent habitats.

+4. Understanding the application of small scale scientific results to large scale regional fisheries management.
+E.g., how to apply results from local or specific individual artificial reef sites to a state or regional basis.

+5. The feasibility of incorporating artificial reef habitat into ecosystem management and understanding the potential role of artificial reefs in fisheries management.

+6. The role of artificial reefs in the recruitment and expansion of invasive species.

+7. The connectivity of the designated reef areas regionally, relative to migration between and residence time on, specific sites (e.g., acoustic tagging studies).